SlxxpyDeveloper/RadarScannerReadMe/README.md

 First make sure to install [Node.js](https://nodejs.org/en/) *After installing you might need to restart your pc*

-Then create your discord bot on [Discord Developer](https://discord.com/developers/applications) If you have troubles [Help creating a discord bot](https://github.com/reactiflux/discord-irc/wiki/)
+Then create your discord bot on [Discord Developer](https://discord.com/developers/applications) *If you have troubles*[Click here](https://github.com/reactiflux/discord-irc/wiki/)

-Afterwards please go into the config folder and then open the config.json file.
-From there you need to edit "admin_id" "webfronturl" "token".
-You can find your admin_id in your iw4mAdminSettings.json.
-Search for "Id"

 ### Prerequisites